KKFI: Transforming lives and communities

 “It is useful, occasionally, to look at the past to gain a perspective on the present”

-The Hugh Wilson Hall was built after World War II by Ms. Madaleine Klepper, an American Missionary of the then Women’s Foreign Missionary Society of the Methodist Episcopal Church of New York, USA, as a dormitory for girls specifically female students studying in colleges and universities within the University Belt in Sampaloc District, City of Manila.
+The Hugh Wilson Hall was built in 1923 by Ms. Madaleine Klepper, an American Missionary of the then Women’s Foreign Missionary Society of the Methodist Episcopal Church of New York, USA, as a dormitory for girls specifically female students studying in colleges and universities within the University Belt in Sampaloc District, City of Manila.

 Along with the dormitory, the Mission House, a hut and a chapel could also be found at the time in the 6,854.7 square-meter property along P. Paredes street corner Lerma street, Sampaloc, Manila.